If a review violates Trustpilot's User Guidelines, the reviewed company can report it from their business account for one or more of 11 reasons.

 - The process takes time.
 If we have to contact the reviewer to request changes or documentation, we usually give them up to 7 days to reply.
-Where multiple changes are required, there can be some back and forth between the reviewer and our Compliance Team, which can take time.
+Where multiple changes are required, there can be some back and forth between the reviewer and our Content Integrity Team, which can take time.
 During this process, companies will be able to see each time the review is updated, but the review will remain offline until the reported problem is addressed.

 Tips on our rules

 - Reviews can be about service experiences.
 Making a purchase justifies writing a review, but placing an order or using a company's services can also be enough.
 Read more here.

 - Delivery is also considered part of the service experience because it forms a vital part of the customer journey.
 Reviews about the delivery or courier service can also give companies useful insight into which delivery or courier services they should partner with.